kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 transition according to the other fields. `Complete` condition in `.status.interceptors[].conditions` should be `True` or `.status.interceptors[].heartbeatTime` has exceeded the 20-minute deadline.

+`.status.processedInterceptors` should include only interceptors that have previously been in `.status.activeInterceptors`.

+`.status.interceptors` should conform to the validation described in `.status.intercerptors` and in `InterceptorStatus` struct.

 ##### CREATE, UPDATE, DELETE

 Principal making the request should be authorized for deleting pods that match the EvictionRequest's `.spec.target.podRef`.

-#### Immutability of EvictionRequest Spec Fields
+#### Immutability of EvictionRequest Fields

 `.spec.target` and `.spec.target.podRef` does not make sense to make mutable, the EvictionRequest is always scoped to a specific instance of a target/pod.
 If the pod is immediately recreated with the same name, but a different UID, a new EvictionRequest object should be created

-`.spec.interceptors` is only set during the EvictionRequest object create admission.
+`.status.targetInterceptors` is only set once by the eviction request controller.
 We do not allow subsequent changes to this field to ensure the predictability of the eviction request process.
 For example, this allows requesters to predict which pods have which interceptors, if any.
 Also, late registration of the interceptor could go unnoticed and be preempted by the eviction request